 |Starting blood sugar levels||Recommendations|

 These recommendations are only guidance, and your individual experience when exercising may differ.
+You should speak to your healthcare team about what's best for you.

 Exercising if you’ve had a hypo or severe hypo in the last 24 hours